georgeflanagin/undeux2/README.md

 one week ago, then you probably want to keep this whale even though it is 50+GB.
 The default is zero (0), i.e., consider all files, even new ones, when looking for duplicates.

+## Use cases

+First, you may find it useful to create a bash function to do the